 In common with many charitable organizations, the Organization derives revenue from fundraising, the completeness of which is not susceptible to satisfactory audit procedures.
 Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to fundraising revenues, excess of revenues over expenses and cash flows for the years ended March 31, 2022 and March 31, 2021 and March 31, 2021, and net assets balances as at the beginning and the end of the years ended March 31, 2022 and March 31, 2021.
-Our audit opinion on the financial statements for the year ended March 31, 2022 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to fundraising revenues, excess of revenues over expenses and cash flows for the years ended March 31, 2023 and March 31, 2022 , current assets as at March 31, 2023 and March 31, 2022 , and net assets balances as at the beginning and the end of the years ended March 31, 2023 and March 31, 2023 and March 31, 2023 was modified accordingly because of the possible effects of this limitation in scope.